snehal0308/comp_project01/README.md

 # comp_project01
-This a repo of my school assignement
+This a repo of my school assignment